Bthecreator/AIOT-submission/README.md

 # AIOT-submission
-This is the submission for DAV Techfest 2023, AIOT by Bhavik Malik X-D of Gems International School, Palam VIhar.
+This is the submission for DAV Techfest 2023, AIOT by Bhavik Malik X-D and Ridhaan Gogia X-D of Gems International School, Palam Vihar.